litehtml/litehtml/README.md

 ## Compatibility

-**litehtml** is compatible with any platform suported C++ and STL.
-For Windows the MS Visual Studio 2013 is recommended. **litehtml** supports both utf-8 and unicode strings on Windows and utf-8 strings on Linux.
+**litehtml** is compatible with any platform suported by C++ and STL.
+For Windows MS Visual Studio 2013 is recommended. **litehtml** supports both UTF-8 and Unicode strings on Windows and UTF-8 strings on Linux.

 ## Support for HTML and CSS standards

 Unfortunately **litehtml** is not fully compatible with HTML/CSS standards.
-There are lots of work to do to make **litehtml** as well as modern browsers.
+There is lots of work to do to make **litehtml** work as well as modern browsers.
 But **litehtml** supports most HTML tags and CSS properties.
 You can find the list of supported CSS properties in  [this table](https://docs.google.com/spreadsheet/ccc?key=0AvHXl5n24PuhdHdELUdhaUl4OGlncXhDcDJuM1JpMnc&usp=sharing).
-In the most cases the html/css features supported by **litehtml** are enough.
-Right now **litehtml** supports the pages with very complex html/css designs.
-As example the pages created with [bootstrap framework](http://getbootstrap.com/) are usually well formated by **litehtml**.
+For most simple usecases the HTML/CSS features supported by **litehtml** are enough.
+Right now **litehtml** supports even some pages with very complex HTML/CSS designs.
+As an example the pages created with [bootstrap framework](http://getbootstrap.com/) are usually well formatted by **litehtml**.

 ## Testing litehtml